All Passengers issued with a Ticket for carriage by air on Airlink will have a Contract of

 Return to top

-8.12.1 The Airline will only accept domestic animals that include cats, dogs and household birds as Checked Baggage.
-All other livestock shall be transported as shipped cargo.
+8.14.2 Regional Airlink flights: All other livestock and animals on Regional flights shall only be transported as manifested cargo.
 For further information call Airlink Cargo +27 11 390 9900.

 • Be leak and escape proof.